How Wasteful is Signaling?: Abstract

 \section{Abstract}

 Signaling is wasteful.
 But how wasteful?
 We study the fraction of surplus dissipated in a separating equilibrium.
 For isoelastic environments, this waste ratio has a simple formula: $\beta/(\beta+\sigma)$, where $\beta$ is the benefit elasticity (reward to higher perception) and $\sigma$ is the elasticity of higher types' relative cost advantage.
-The ratio is constant across types and independent of other parameters, including convexity of cost in the signal.
-A constant waste ratio characterizes the isoelastic class.
-In winner-take-all signaling tournaments with $N$ candidates, exactly $(N-1)/N$ of the surplus dissipates---the same as in Tullock contests.
+The ratio is constant across types and is independent of other parameters, including convexity of cost in the signal.
+We show that the directional effects of $\beta$ and $\sigma$ on waste extend to non-isoelastic environments.